 - Bladder issues

-Since so little is known about the exact cause of this condition, and a cure hasn’t been found yet, treatment options are limited but they do exist.
+Since little is known about the exact cause of this condition, and a cure hasn’t been found yet, treatment options are limited—but they do exist.

-These therapies usually include corticosteroids or plasma exchange, but they only slow down the progression of MS. However, not all patients respond to these treatments well enough, and some don’t respond at all.
+These therapies usually include corticosteroids or plasma exchange, but they only slow down the progression of MS. Unfortunately, not all patients respond to these treatments well, and some don’t respond at all.
 (3)

 Scientific research on cannabis and MS

-In 2005, a group of researchers was looking into the effectiveness and long-term safety of tetrahydrocannabinol for MS. During a 15-week period, 630 patients with a stable form of MS were given THC or placebo.
+In 2005, a group of researchers looked into the effectiveness and long-term safety of tetrahydrocannabinol for MS. During a 15-week period, 630 patients with a stable form of MS were given THC or placebo.

 At the end of the treatment, patients who were taking THC reported around twice as much relief from general symptoms than those who were given placebo.
 (4)

-Using cannabis to treat muscle spasms caused by MS
+Research on using cannabis to treat muscle spasms

 Muscle spasticity and stiffness are one of the most prevalent issues MS patients have to deal with.
 Gaining muscle control with cannabis seems attainable for some patients.